aws-amplify/docs/docs/ui/auth/fragments/react/authenticator.md

 export withAuthenticator(App);
 ```

-You can also pass in any of AmplifyAuthenticator props:
+You can also pass in any of the [AmplifyAuthenticator props](~/ui/auth/authenticator.md?framework=react#props-amplify-authenticator):

 ```jsx
 export withAuthenticator(App, {initialAuthState: 'signup'});
 ```